English is taught by

 Details of studies per year

 The texts we study at KS3 encourage our students at Little Ilford School to explore the world around them, reflecting on past and present matters and the issues are facing our communities today.
-Year 7 are deliberately exposed to a range of texts; some of these texts include gothic writing, narrative writing and writing for specific purposes.
+Year 7 are deliberately exposed to a range novels, poetry and writing including travel writing, gothic writing and writing for specific purposes.

-In Year 8 students will study Charles Dickens, exploring the rich language and British hereditary texts enabling them to appreciate a wide scope of literary conventions.
-In addition to this, students also write for a range of genres, looking at narrative writing, descriptive writing and writing to argue using film as a stimulus.
+In Year 8 students will study 19th Century literature, where they will explore the rich language and British hereditary texts, enabling them to appreciate a wide scope of literacy conventions including Shakespeare and various war poets.
+In addition to this, students also write for a range of genres, looking at autobiographical and descriptive writing.

 How are they assessed